ksator/junos-verifications-automation-with-jsnapy/README.md

 ```

 ### Ansible playbook:
-The Ansible playbook to configure the devices is pb.yml.
+The Ansible playbook to configure the devices is [pb.yml] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/pb.yml).
 It is at the root of this repository.

 ### Jinja2 template:
-The jinja2 template to build the junos configuration is template.j2.
+The jinja2 template to build the junos configuration is [template.j2] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/template.j2).
 It is at the root of this repository.

 ### Ansible inventory file:
-The inventory file we are using in this repository is hosts.
+The inventory file we are using in this repository is [hosts] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/hosts).
 It is at the root of the repository, so it is not at the default place.
 it also define the ip address of each device with the variable junos_host.
 This variable is reused in the playbooks.

 ### Ansible Config file:
-There is an ansible.cfg file at the root of the repository.
-It refers to our inventory file (hosts): So, despite the inventory file is not /etc/ansible/hosts, there is no need to add -i hosts to your ansible-playbook commands.
+There is an [ansible.cfg file] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/ansible.cfg) at the root of the repository.
+It refers to our inventory file ([hosts] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/hosts)): So, despite the inventory file is not /etc/ansible/hosts, there is no need to add -i hosts to your ansible-playbook commands.

 ### Ansible variables:
-group_vars and host_vars directories at the root of this repository define variables for hosts and for groups.
-The inventory file (hosts file at the root of the repository) also defines some variables.
+[group_vars] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/tree/master/group_vars/) and [host_vars] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/tree/master/host_vars) directories at the root of this repository define variables for hosts and for groups.
+The [inventory file] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/hosts) (hosts file at the root of the repository) also defines some variables.
 In order to see all variables for an hostname, you can run this command:
 ```
 ansible -m debug -a "var=hostvars['hostname']" localhost
 ```